Information and guidance for councils

 Financing water services delivery through establishing new water council-controlled organisations

-This guidance provides advice on financing options for councils that are considering adopting the CCO model for water services delivery.
+This guidance provides advice on financing options for councils that are considering adopting the water organisation model for water services delivery.

-It outlines criteria for accessing higher borrowing from LGFA and the benefits of this for financially sustainable water services delivery, and includes worked examples showing the impact of utilising the additional debt headroom made available to CCOs by LGFA.
+It outlines criteria for accessing higher borrowing from LGFA and the benefits of this for financially sustainable water services delivery, and includes worked examples showing the impact of utilising the additional debt headroom made available to water organisations (that are council-controlled organisations) by LGFA.

-Find out more: Financing water services delivery through establishing new water council-controlled organisations (PDF, 503KB)
+Find out more: Financing water services delivery through establishing new water organisations (Updated December 2025) (PDF, 672KB)

-Pricing and debt considerations for multi-council owned water council-controlled organisations
+Pricing and debt considerations for multi-council owned water organisations

-Find out more: Pricing and debt considerations for multi-councils owned water council controlled organisations (PDF, 461KB)
+Find out more: Pricing and debt considerations for multi-council owned water organisations (Updated December 2025) (PDF, 665KB)

 Ensuring compliance with financial principles for water services providers

-This guidance provides suggested approaches and considerations for ensuring compliance with the financial principles for water services providers, as set out in the Local Government (Water Services) Bill.
+This guidance provides suggested approaches for how water service providers can ensure their financial and operating policies and procedures enable adherence to the financial principles for water service providers as set out in the Local Government (Water Services) Act 2025.

-Find out more: Guidance: Ensuring compliance with financial principles for water services providers (PDF, 323KB)
+Find out more: Ensuring compliance with financial principles for water service providers (Updated December 2025) (PDF, 831KB)

 Transforming water services into utility businesses